KevinAst/visualize-it/docs/visualize-it.md

                  Stage (<div>)     SmartView     ... manage the scene(s) to display 1:M         Layer (Canvas)    SmartScene  ... a perspective that visualizes a system (either part or whole) 1:M           Shape/Group       SmartComp ... a graphical representation of a system component,
-                                                     - atomically managed (and selectable)
+                                                     - bound to a data model (for visual affects and animation)
-                                                     - bound to a data model (driving animation)
+                                                     - atomically managed (selection and transformation)

 ### visualize-it Classes